 I decided early on in my mental health nursing career that I wanted to avoid using therapist-speak as much as I could.
-It just didn’t feel natural for me, and felt like it would be a barrier to bringing my genuine self into interactions.
+It just didn’t feel natural; it seemed like it would be a barrier to bringing my genuine self into interactions.
 That was later reinforced when I later became a patient as well.
 Excessive therapist-speak it just seemed contrived.
-Of course it doesn’t mean that the therapist isn’t being genuine, but I just have a hard time getting past it.
+Of course, it doesn’t mean that the therapist isn’t being genuine; I just have a hard time getting past it.

-There are certain things in particular that grate on my nerves, both when I hear colleagues doing them and when I’m the client on the receiving end.
+Certain things in particular grate on my nerves, both when I hear colleagues doing them and when I’m the client on the receiving end.
 My biggest pet peeve?
 Empathic statements worded as simple reflections drive me absolutely bonkers.

 What do I mean by this?
-Obviously empathy is a good thing, but there are different ways of demonstrating it.
-In psychiatrist Shawn Christopher Shea’s book Psychiatric Interviewing: The Art of Understanding, he described two different kinds of variance in empathic statement.
-One is level of intuition implied, ranging from reflecting back what the client said to getting deeper into underlying meaning.
-The other level is the degree of certainty vs. hesitancy with regards to knowing the client’s experience that the clinician uses in their empathic statements
+Obviously, empathy is a good thing, but there are different ways of demonstrating it.
+In psychiatrist Shawn Christopher Shea’s book Psychiatric Interviewing: The Art of Understanding (affiliate link), he described two different kinds of variance in empathic statements.
+One is the level of intuition implied, ranging from simple reflection to getting deeper into underlying meaning.
+The other level is the degree of certainty vs. hesitancy with regards to conveying understanding of the client’s experience.

 As a nurse, at times I’ve had nursing students tagging along with me.
 I’m terrible with students, because a) I can be kind of crotchety (okay, more than kind of), b) I get easily frustrated, and c) I tell them to knock it off with the simple empathic statements that they’ve been told in school that they should be using.